vc1492a/PyNomaly/readme.md

 and bug fixes can be represented by branches with the prefix `fix/` versus `feature/` for new capabilities or code improvements.
-Pull requests will then be made from these branches into the repository's `dev` branch prior to being pulled into `master`.
+Pull requests will then be made from these branches into the repository's `dev` branch prior to being pulled into `main`.
 Pull requests which are works in progress or ready for merging should be indicated by their respective prefixes ([WIP] and [MRG]).
-Pull requests with the [MRG] prefix will be reviewed prior to being pulled into the `master` branch.
+Pull requests with the [MRG] prefix will be reviewed prior to being pulled into the `main` branch.

 ### Tests
 When contributing, please ensure to run unit tests and add additional tests as